shoui520/shoui520.github.io/docs/shouimethod.md

 [Yokubi](https://yoku.bi) is what I recommend for beginners these days, it's a written guide aimed at teaching the core concepts of Japanese grammar, the rest should be supplemented with immersion.

 Fussing too much over grammar as a beginner is a practice in futility.
 Do not put too much effort into grammar before you are already proficient.
 You only need to learn the basic ideas.
+Though i will state that I knew how to conjugate when I started immersion.

 I emphasize learning vocab and grammar because if you really want to do exactly what I did, then you need to have a constantly expanding vocabulary when you immerse every day.